-104. GT as part of its review into potential unauthorised transactions, undertook the Member Circularisation on 27 May 2016 and requested that the members of Rush confirm that their share account balances were correct and up to date as at 30 April 2016.
+- 138. GT as part of its review into potential unauthorised transactions, undertook the Member Circularisation on 27 May 2016 and requested that the members of Rush confirm that their share account balances were correct and up to date as at 30 April 2016.
 While this process was on-going, an article was published in the Irish Independent on 2 June 2016 in relation to the Member Circularisation and the on-going issues in Rush.
-Further press coverage of the financial and governance issues in Rush occurred on 24 August 2016 and in connection with the Bank's application to the Court regarding the extension of the Suspension Notice of September 2016.

-- 105. Notwithstanding this press coverage regarding the GT review into allegations of unauthorised transactions and the on-going financial and governance issues, all of which are further compounded by the identification by GT of substantial levels of alleged misappropriation, the members of Rush have no real understanding of Rush's current or recent financial position, and have no knowledge of the impact of loan and fixed asset impairments or the possible misappropriation and Car Draw issues, which have further eroded its regulatory capital base resulting in a significant balance sheet shortfall.
-Furthermore, members have no understanding of Rush's weak governance and management and the lack of adequate systems and controls which represent the root causes of its problems. - 106.
-Given its severely weakened financial position, and to prevent the potential destabilising consequences that might arise were its financial position to be made public, Rush has been unable to hold an Annual General Meeting ("AGM") since 2013. - 107.
+Further press coverage of the financial and governance issues in Rush occurred on 24 August 2016, as well as the Bank's application to the Court regarding the extension of the Suspension Notice of the suspension on 9 September 2016. - 139.
+Notwithstanding this press coverage regarding the GT review into allegations of unauthorised transactions and the on-going financial and governance issues, all of which are further compounded by the identification by GT of substantial levels of possible misappropriation, the members of Rush have no real understanding of Rush's current or recent financial position, and have no knowledge of the impact of loan and premises impairments or the possible misappropriation and Car Draw issues, which have further eroded its regulatory capital base resulting in a significant balance sheet shortfall.
+Furthermore, members have no understanding of Rush's weak governance and management and the lack of adequate systems and controls which represent the root causes of its problems. - 140.
+Given its severely weakened financial position, and to prevent the potential destabilising consequences that might arise were its financial position to be made public, Rush has been unable to hold an AGM since 2013. - 141.
 Rush's members have not received a dividend since the financial year ended 30 September 2008, dividends being, in the case of credit unions, the equivalent of interest payments received by depositors in banks and other credit institutions.
-As a result, Rush members are indirectly out of pocket, and indeed they may be able to benefit from a higher rate of return by putting their money into another credit institution paying dividends or deposit interest, especially where there is no realistic possibility of Rush providing a dividend to its members in the near future. - 108.
-Rush attempted to complete a voluntary ToE to however due to the issues which led to the commencement of GT's Forensic Review into possible unauthorised transactions and the quantification of the alleged misappropriation, this voluntary transfer process did not complete.
+As a result, Rush members are indirectly out of pocket, and indeed they could benefit from a higher rate of return by putting their money into another credit institution paying dividends or deposit interest, especially where there is no realistic possibility of Rush providing a dividend to its members in the near future. - 142.
+Rush attempted to complete a voluntary ToE to however due to the issues which led to the commencement of the Forensic Review into possible unauthorised transactions and the quantification of the alleged misappropriation that took place, this voluntary transfer process did not complete.
 The members of Rush are not aware that a voluntary transfer had been unsuccessfully pursued or that no viable alternative to liquidation is available.
-On 21 October 2016 RCU received correspondence from indicating that it does not want to proceed with a voluntary ToE with Rush. - 109.
-There is no reasonable prospect that Rush will either be able to pay a dividend or hold an AGM in the foreseeable future because in order to hold an AGM, it will be necessary for Rush to disclose the full extent of its financially precarious position to its members which could result in the rapid destabilisation of Rush and potentially lead to a run on savings and deposits.
+On 21 October 2016, RCU received correspondence from indicating that it did not want to proceed with a voluntary ToE with Rush.

+143. There is no reasonable prospect that Rush will either be able to pay a dividend or hold an AGM in the foreseeable future because in order to hold an AGM, it will be necessary for Rush to disclose the full extent of its financially precarious position to its members, which could result in the rapid destabilisation of Rush and potentially lead to a run on savings and deposits.